Student Support and Engagement Opportunities

 - The American Indian Science and Engineering Society (AISES) is a national, nonprofit organization focused on substantially increasing the representation of American Indians, Alaska Natives, Native Hawaiians, Pacific Islanders, First Nations and other indigenous peoples of North America in science, technology, engineering and math (STEM) studies and careers.

-- Engineering Without Borders (EWB),
+- Engineers Without Borders (EWB),